 Standards based assessments should be used for standards-based grading, but assessments go well beyond grading.
 Standards-based assessment includes the learner’s self-reflection on their own progress, a wide variety of formative assessment practices, the feedback provided to the learner, and a focus on continual growth.
 For this reason, many standards-based assessments will have no bearing on standards-based grades.

 Assessments should align with well-defined learning outcomes, help us measure progress toward those outcomes, and guide learning and instruction.
 These ideas are not new, and yet, they can be challenging to put into action.
 Assessments are not just tools for measuring instructional outcomes.
 They are also tools to improve instructional outcomes.
-When your schools implement quality, standards-based assessment, this critical aspect of the school improvement process will improve student learning outcomes.
+When your schools implement quality, standards-based assessment, it becomes a critical aspect of the school improvement process.

 Our team and tools help schools implement standards-based grading, streamline assessment systems, and use meaningful data to drive decision-making.